Free template: Add a new shareholder to an Estonian company online

 The information you need to add all consists of names and numbers about your company and your new shareholder so you don’t need anything else translating into Estonian.

 We’ve shown what the share capital would then look like if the existing owner wanted to bring in a new investor or partner who would receive 20% ownership of the company.
-As you can see in our example, an extra 625 shares have to be issued to them.
-That brings the total number of shares in the company to 3125.
-Of course, you can change this to reflect the percentage of the company that you are handing over.
+As you can see in our example, an extra share with a face value of 625 euros has to be issued.
+That brings the total registered share capital of the company to 3125 euros.
+Of course, you can change this figure to reflect the percentage of the company that you are handing over.

 As you can see, there is a section for adding the new shareholder’s Estonian personal identification code (known as isikukood in Estonian).
 If they don’t have one then you can add their date of birth instead.